It’s not easy to generate meaningful responses from cold emails. More often than not, they go unnoticed in your prospects’ crowded inboxes.

 This email only mentions the sender’s company one time and devotes the rest of the email to the prospect’s company and needs.

-She shows that she knows the prospect by congratulating her on the company’s funding round, and she makes it clear what the prospect can get out of this email: saved time by automating sales processes.
+She shows that she knows the prospect by congratulating her on the company’s funding round, and she clearly states what the prospect can get out of this email: saved time by automating sales processes.

 It can be tricky to pinpoint the best length for your cold emails.